gcv-framework/gcv-vacuum-energy/README.md

 - **unique GR-exact branch landing**
 - **multiple downstream realization layers**

-The new baryogenesis paper fits this architecture as a **downstream visible-sector realization layer** built on the retained GCV admissibility stack rather than as a second bridge outcome.
+The baryogenesis paper fits this architecture as a **downstream visible-sector realization layer** built on the retained GCV admissibility stack rather than as a second bridge outcome.

+The matter-shell throughput paper adds the next downstream diagnostic layer: it links the Lambda-support overlap coordinate to admitted shell support, visible matter throughput, and a first linear-growth viability bandwidth.
+It should be read as a **source-normalized diagnostic chain**, not as a nonlinear galaxy-formation theorem or a new dark-energy model.

 ---